renatopp/batma/README.rst

 Batma 2D
 ========

-Batma is a pyglet based game engine, inpired by XNA's structure and cocos2d's features.
-The Batma's goal is provide an intuitive structure for game development and other graphical applications.
+Batma is a pygame based game engine, inspired by XNA's structure.
+Providing an intuitive framework for game development and other graphical applications.

 --------
 Features
 --------

-  - Automatic import regular image atlas in a list of images
+- Input state for keyboard and mouse;
-  - Animated Sprites creation from image atlas or gifs
+- Sprites and Texts with easy rotation, scaling, positioning;
-  - Easy-to-use pyglet components, e.g., sprites, texts and resource locations
+- 2D and 3D math library;
-  - Input state for keyboard and mouse (also inspired by XNA)
+- Scheduling of user defined functions;
-  - Primitives drawning (opengl defaults + circle)
+- Scene based;

 -------------